Sounders notebook: Nico Lodeiro out with ‘minor’ injury a week before opener, Raul Ruidiaz returns

-Sounders FC captain Nico Lodeiro is out with a minor injury, coach Brian Schmetzer announced Friday during a conference call with media.
+Sounders FC captain Nico Lodeiro is out with a minor injury suffered during training, coach Brian Schmetzer announced Friday during a conference call with media.
 Training sessions are closed as part of safety protocols amid the COVID-19 pandemic, so no information was provided or is available.

 “It’s not anything critical,” Schmetzer said.
 “It’s still preseason and I want to keep things a little bit close to my chest now.
 Nico is a big part of our squad. … The extent of the injuries and what those injuries are, they’re on a minor scale.
 If it was something serious, I’d probably get out in front of it and let you guys know if it was something bad.”